Thursday, April 3, 2025

 As you can see, the above "ARC" concept ties in very well with our ARC program we've been developing over several decades for "Building the ARC" – the Agape Restoration Community concept.
 At this link you'll read the "why" for our ARC, and on our "Brief Overview of the ARC" page you can get a one-sheet brief overview on "how" to do it, and a second document: "Biblical Basis for the Agape Restoration Society," a 10-page paper including four full-page sketches of our plans (just updated this week!) for "Agape Restoration Communities."

-We must do more than simply articulate the current malaise in western society and voice some vague generalities about recovering our Christian heritage with a few references to some Deity upstairs in the heavens.
+We must do more than simply articulate the current malaise in western society and voice some vague generalities about recovering our Christian heritage with a few references to some Deity upstairs in the heavens: "politics are necessary to civilizational renewal, but not sufficient."
 We must return to the true, original Chrisitian faith as spelled out in the Nicene Creed and preached and practiced by the Early Church.
 As the Apostle Paul wrote in 1 Corinthians 15:32-33, if God did not become incarnate in Jesus Christ, if Jesus Christ did not die for our sins and rise again, "If the dead are not raised, then" (we might as well) "eat and drink, for tomorrow we die.
 Don't be deceived!
 Evil companionships corrupt good morals."
 Christ is the Only Way to overcome western society's post-Christian moral malaise!

 Get the full article on our ARC-News blog at blogspot.com.